What we’re about

 The riot’s impact on Baltimore lasted much more than one violent day.
 The city was placed under martial law, with the cannons on Federal Hill being turned around toward the city rather than out towards the harbor.
 Southern sympathizers were arrested and held in Fort McHenry, despite a federal court finding that such detentions were unconstitutional.
 The harsh treatment of them was memorialized in the poem “Maryland, My Maryland,” the state song until 2021.

 Dr. Rubin will trace the course of the riots and examine their impact on civil liberties during the war and the future of the city thereafter.
 (Doors: $17, or $15 with a student ID.
-Listed time is for doors.
-Talk starts 30 minutes later.)
+Doors open at 5.
+The talk begins at 6:30.)

 Image: From an 1861 F.F.
 Walker engraving of the Massachusetts Militia under attack in Baltimore (Wikimedia).